brettchalupa/brettchalupa.github.io/_works/lavender.md

 A young woman with a third eye and her mentor are on the run.

-Inspired by shonen battle manga, Lavender is 24-page action fantasy comic made in 24 hours.
+Inspired by shonen battle manga, Lavender is 24-page action fantasy comic that was made in 24 hours.

 _Lavender_ is my second finished comic.
 It's the result of taking on a 24-Hour Comic Challenge on June 22nd & 23rd, 2018.